 Elimu Resource Centre was inspired by the children in our programs.
 Established in 2016, the Centre helps children, especially poor students in the Kenyan public school system, to improve their performance at school.
 Scarce and easy-to-use educational tools and self-directed study skills help students build self-drive and confidence.

-With a bright airy environment and separate study halls for primary school and high school students, the Centre grew from a capacity of 70 in 2016 to over 120 in 2018 (with room to accommodate even more than that comfortably when funds are available for additional furniture).
+With a bright and peaceful environment and separate study halls for primary school and high school students, the Centre grew from a capacity of 70 in 2016 to over 250 in 2018.
 A variety of educational software, video tutors and interactive practical exercises allow children to work at their own pace and practice as many examples as they need to feel sure of themselves.
 Individual outdoor balconies allow for study groups to gather, discuss and work out problems without disturbing fellow learners.
 Peer teaching is one of the most popular activities at the Centre.
 Students teach their fellows on subjects they feel confident about.
 A large conference room provides ample space for seminars and talks by Elimu staff and community representatives on topics such as how to pass exams, how to improve your results and preparing for graduation.

 An important secondary objective of the Centre is sustainability.
 Malindi is an urban setting where poverty co-exists with relative affluence.
 For income generation and long-term sustainability, the Centre serves both those able to pay for its services and those who are subsidized.
 The new location offers a variety of income possibilities including conference hall rentals, swimming lessons and activities such as summer camps for kids in our large compound.